areias/wallpaper/README.md

 # Automatically update your wallpaper with Magicseaweed's Photo of The Day

-Python script that downloads a photo from Magicseaweed's photo of the day archives and sets it as background wallpaper.
+Magicseewead, my favourite surf forecast site, has a whole archive of epic surf photos.
+This little python script downloads a photo from Magicseaweed's Photo of The Day archives and sets it as background wallpaper.
 Built using Python 3 and Ubuntu 16.04.

 ## Inspect the Photo of the Day page

-My favourite surf forecast site also has some epic surf photos.

-Navigate to https://magicseaweed.com/photos/photo-of-the-day/ and use your browser's developer tools to figure out how we can download a photo.
+First we're going to navigate to [Magicseaweed's photo archive](https://magicseaweed.com/photos/photo-of-the-day/) and use your browser's developer tools to figure out how we can download a photo.

 Righ click on a photo and choose "Inspect Element".
 The pertinent tag will be highlighted in blue in the element inspector console that opens up.